spmedia/Threat-Actor-Usernames-Scrape/README.md

 **[dnm_users_drughub.txt](https://github.com/spmedia/Threat-Actor-Usernames-Scrape/blob/main/dnm_users_drughub.txt)**

-Scraped from the homepage.
+Vendor usernames that are scraped from the homepage.
 These people be selling meth to your grandma.

 **Date Range of scrape:** September 04 2026 --> current date